 Engineering Inspiration Award - Hopper-Turing Subdivision

 This is our best award so far!
-We were thrilled and pleasantly surprised to win this award at Worlds!
+We were thrilled and pleasantly surprised to win this award at Worlds, thanks to Robin Attey '17, Tyler Nguyen '19, and Lauren Mei Calora '20!
 It was a nice end to our season!
 Thanks to our hard-working Chairman's department that pulled off a spectacular presentation!
 This award qualifies us for World Championships in Houston for the 2018 season!

 Chairman's Award - Pacific NorthWest District Championships